 Innovation Used to Excuse Database Instability

-What SAP has been doing is because HANA is not stable, SAP again brought out the trope of innovation.
+What SAP has been doing is because HANA is not stable; SAP again brought out the trope of innovation.
 Therefore, the fact that SAP was “innovating” was why customers should not expect stability.
-The obvious fact that the same functionality is available from far more established database vendors that already have the same features and that also have stability is not observed by SAP or by consulting companies that advise companies on SAP.
+The apparent fact that the same functionality is available from far more established database vendors that already have the same features and that also have stability is not observed by SAP or by consulting companies that advise companies on SAP.

 The Code PushDown of HANA (Innovation or Innovative Terminology?)

-A stored procedure is the established term for when the code is moved from the application layer to the database layer, normally for performance reasons.
+A stored procedure is the established term for when the code is moved from the application layer to the database layer, usually for performance reasons.
 However, SAP decided to come up with a new term, code pushdown.

-Well as our colleague points out.
+Well, as our colleague points out.

 “But by using the code pushdown term and not “stored procedures + DB views”, they not only have an innovative term for real “stored procedures” but also obscure that classic ABAP views are extremely far behind REAL Views that exist for decades and that this is one reason why the database is kept so stupid in classical “ERP on AnyDB”.”